-- At the DA stage the applicant should demonstrate that they have engaged with Ausgrid and have a network capacity assessment undertaken for the proposed development. - Where a substation is required, the substation should be identified on the DA plans and addressed in the SEPP 65 Design Verification Statement (also see Apartment Design Guide Objective 3C-2 Amenity of the public domain is retained and enhanced) - The DCP requirements for substations apply in addition to the Ausgrid Network Standards.
+- At the DA stage the applicant should demonstrate that they have engaged with Ausgrid and have a network capacity assessment undertaken for the proposed development. - Where a substation is required, the substation should be identified on the DA plans and addressed in the SEPP 65 Design Verification Statement (also see Apartment Design Guide Objective 3C-2 Amenity of the public domain is retained and enhanced) - The DCP requirements for substations apply in addition to the Ausgrid Network Standards, such as NS113 Site selection and construction design requirements for chamber substations.
 Separate Ausgrid approval for the substation will be required. - A dedicated access way/easement through the site to the substation will also need to be provided in accordance with the requirements of Ausgrid and Council.